Top accelerators that produce leading startups

 No matter where they’re working (or what they’re working on), Techstars has one goal: to help entrepreneurs succeed.
 “By bringing together ambitious founders and corporations, Techstars enables innovation through creative, powerful relationships” is proudly touted as a key part of their mission.
 The Techstars team understands the immense value in relationships and the effect that building (and maintaining) a reliable network can have on a business.

 500 Startups is the most active early-stage investor in the world.
-It leads the global VC market in exits and deal count.
 Their team has invested in more than 2,600 startups across 81 countries.
-Leading companies produced by 500 Startups cover a wide array of industries and their portfolio continues to diversify as their global footprint grows.
+Leading companies produced by 500 Startups, including Udemy, Many Chat, and Meijuri, cover a wide array of industries and their portfolio continues to diversify as their global footprint grows.

 500 Startups runs a series of different accelerators.
-Its Flagship San Francisco Accelerator has been supporting disruptive ideas for more than 10 years.
-The program is four months, during which 500 Startups invests $150,000 investment in participating companies in exchange for 6% equity.
+Its flagship San Francisco Accelerator has been supporting disruptive ideas for more than 10 years.
+The program is four months long, during which 500 Startups invests $150,000 in participating companies in exchange for 6% equity.

 Much like other accelerator programs though, the financial support is far from the most valuable asset.
 500 Startups also provides access to a community of peers, a network of established industry leaders, and an intensive, MBA-like curriculum.